kerimoff/workflows-nextflow/_episodes/07-operators.md

 # Operators

 In the Channels episode we learnt how to create Nextflow channels to enable us to pass data and values around our workflow.
-If we want to modify the contents or behaviour of a channel, Nextflow provides methods called `operators`.
+If we want to modify the contents or structure of a channel, Nextflow provides methods called `operators`.
 We have previously used the `view` operator to view the contents of a channel.
 There are many more operator methods that can be applied to Nextflow channels that can be usefully separated into several groups:

  * **Filtering** operators: reduce the number of elements in a channel.
  * **Transforming** operators: transform the value/data in a channel.
  * **Splitting** operators: split items in a channel into smaller chunks.
- * **Combining** operators: join channel together.
+ * **Combining** operators: join multiple channels together.
  * **Forking** operators: split a single channel into multiple channels.
  * **Maths** operators: apply simple math function on channels.
  * **Other**: such as the view operator.